Yifei-Shang42/BIA_Group1/README.md

 # BIA4 Group 1: Breast Cancer

 ## Introduction
-This software can do `breast cancer cell segmentation` and `tumor type classification`.
+This software can do **breast cancer cell segmentation** and **tumor type classification**.

 Based on the segmentation results, cell properties such as `cell population density`, `nuclear-cytoplasmic ratio`, `nuclear size` and `nuclear shape irregularity` were measured, providing more information to clinical experts to aid with microscopic biopsy diagnosis.

+## Documentation

+See `./scripts/documentation.ipynb` for more information.

 ## Install
 Download the package from this GitHub repository.
 The data used to build this classifier are included in the `data` directory.